Poisson boundary of group extensions

 The examples below will follow from Lemma \ref{exa:twobytworank} and Corollary \ref{cor:metablockrank3}.

 \begin{exa} Let $G$ be a non-abelian upper triangular linear group over a field $k$.
 Consider the homomorphism $\phi$ from $G \to k$ which sends a matrix

 to $a/b$.
 Let $k'$ be the minimal field which contains the image of $\phi(G)$.
-Then if the transcendence degree of $k'$ is $\ge 3$, then boundary is nontrivial for any finite entropy random walk. \end{exa}
+Then if the transcendence degree of $k'$ is $\ge 3$, then the boundary is nontrivial for any finite entropy random walk. \end{exa}

-We have mentioned in the introduction (Corollary \ref{cor:variablesfield}) that if the transcendence degree of $k'$ is $\leq 1$ the boundary is trivial for centered finite second moment random walks.
-Furthermore, by the same corollary if the transcendence degree of $k'$ is $2$ and $k'$ is of positive characteristic the boundary is also trivial for centered finite second moment random walks.
+We have mentioned in the introduction (Corollary \ref{cor:variablesfield}) that if the transcendence degree of $k'$ is $\leq 1$, then the boundary is trivial for centered finite second moment random walks.
+Furthermore, by the same corollary, if the transcendence degree of $k'$ is $2$ and $k'$ is of positive characteristic, the boundary is also trivial for centered finite second moment random walks.

-In the example below the group is defined over a field of transcendence degree $3$, while its blocks are two dimensional lamplighters.
-This is among many examples where the criterion about the transcendence degree of the blocks implies triviality of the boundary of the random walk.
+In the example below, the group is defined over a field of transcendence degree $3$, while its blocks are two-dimensional lamplighters.
+This is among many examples where the criterion about the transcendence degree of the blocks implies the triviality of the boundary of the random walk.

 \begin{exa}[$X$ - $Y$ -$Z$ group] Consider the group generated by matrices

 and